DeAngelo Smith

-DeAngelo Lamar Smith (born July 17, 1986) is a former American football safety in the National Football League for the Cleveland Browns, Chicago Bears and Detroit Lions.
-He was drafted by the Dallas Cowboys in the fifth round of the 2009 NFL Draft.
-He played college football at the University of Cincinnati.
+DeAngelo Lamar Smith (born July 17, 1986) is an American former professional football player who was a safety in the National Football League (NFL) for the Detroit Lions.
+He played college football for the Cincinnati Bearcats and was selected by the Dallas Cowboys in the fifth round of the 2009 NFL draft.

-Early years
+Early life

 Smith attended Independence High School.
 As a senior, he had 11 interceptions (5 returned for touchdowns), 14 touchdown receptions and 7 kickoff or punt returns for touchdowns.
 He received All-State, All-City and All-District honors.

 In his high school career he had 20 interceptions (7 returned for touchdowns).
 He also helped his team to a regional finals appearance in the state playoffs.

 College career

 Smith accepted a football scholarship from the University of Cincinnati.
 As a redshirt freshman, he appeared in 7 games playing on special teams.
 As a sophomore, he played in 13 games as a backup cornerback, mostly on the left side behind John Bowie.
 He tallied 23 tackles (2 for loss), 2 fumble recoveries, 3 passes defensed and 2 interceptions (one returned for a touchdown).

 He became the starter at right cornerback as a junior.
 His interception in the upset, against then AP Number 2 Rutgers, (now Big Ten) was featured on ESPN Sportscenter.
 He set the school single-season record with 8 interceptions and combined with cornerback Mike Mickens to register a total of 14 interceptions, the most by a cornerback duo in college football in 2007.

 In his last year, he started the first 5 games at free safety before returning to the right cornerback position.
 He registered 53 tackles, 10 passes defensed and 2 interceptions.
 He contributed to the team winning the Big East Championship and receiving an invitation to play in the 2009 Orange Bowl against Virginia Tech.

 He finished his college career tied for second in school history with 12 interceptions, after playing in 47 games with 28 starts.
 He also registered 126 tackles (9 for loss), 21 passes defensed, 3 forced fumbles, 353 return yards on 17 kickoffs returns (20.8-yard average) and 219 yards on 23 punt returns (9.5-yard average).